 Below, we have put together a quick list of some of the elements of paid search advertising management that you’ll need to be aware of as you begin to launch your own campaigns:

-You need to set up a Google AdWords account if you want to reach Google’s search engine users through paid ads.
+You need to set up a Google Ads account if you want to reach Google’s search engine users through paid ads.

-First, you’ll visit the Google AdWords site to set up your account.
+First, you’ll visit the Google Ads site to set up your account.
 Google gives you the option to use an existing Gmail account or to set up a new account.
-If you are already using G-suite for your business email, then you should use this email address for your Google AdWords set-up.
-If not, you should create a Gmail account to use for setting up and managing your AdWords campaigns.
+If you are already using G-suite for your business email, then you should use this email address for your Google Ads set-up.
+If not, you should create a Gmail account to use for setting up and managing your Ads campaigns.